I have a public confession to make.

 Nehemiah 9:1-3 On the twenty-fourth day of the same month, the Israelites gathered together, fasting and wearing sackcloth and putting dust on their heads.
 Those of Israelite descent had separated themselves from all foreigners.
 They stood in their places and confessed their sins and the sins of their ancestors.
 They stood where they were and read from the Book of the Law of the Lord their God for a quarter of the day, and spent another quarter in confession and in worshiping the Lord their God.NIV

 What sins has Stanton committed as a church body?
 How about starting with teachings imposed out of a desire for fake unity that have since been rescinded?

 Look at the human cost of these collective “national sins” of Stanton.
 Aren’t they a little more impactful than the normal Sunday morning confessional litany of so-called sins, like speeding a little, or not wearing nylons, or failing to obey some other obscure rule in 2 Opinions Chapter 3?

-The irony of Stanton’s embrace of Nehemiah 9 and 10 is stunning, when you think about it.
-Stanton “proves too much” in defending public confession based on these passages, because if they apply to the church, they affect not so much sins done individually, but public sins of the collective assembly–things that the church acted on “in unity” but in error.
+The irony of Stanton’s embrace of Nehemiah 9 and 10 is stunning—absolutely stunning—when you think about it.
+Stanton “proves too much” in defending public confession based on these passages, because if they apply them to the church, then they don’t affect sins done privately, but public sins of the collective assembly.
+Say, for instance, the collective sins the church acted on “in unity,” yet in error.
+That is highly damning.

-Rather than scrubbing history to whitewash and minimize these errors in doctrine, wouldn’t it be more consistent with Stanton’s own teaching to just admit these sins–to confess them as such?
-Just come clean, admit that the church taught erroneously, and sinned greatly by offending “one of these little ones” (children) in the process.
-If a confession should be as public as the sin, then I think it’s reasonable that people who have left Stanton because of past offenses, and whose family lives may have been forever altered because of them, be made aware if Stanton actually repents from any of these past sins and offenses.
+Rather than scrubbing history to whitewash and minimize these errors in doctrine, wouldn’t it be more consistent with Stanton’s own teaching to just admit these sins, and confess them as such?
+Just come clean, admit that the church taught erroneously, and sinned greatly by offending “one of these little ones” in the process.
+If a confession should be as public as the sin, then I think it’s reasonable that people who have left Stanton because of past offenses, and whose family lives and personal life trajectories may have been forever altered because of them, be made aware if Stanton actually repents from any of these past sins and offenses.
 There have been real, human costs to these sins, and they are not to be brushed off lightly.

-For those of you who have been sinned against by Stanton’s unbiblical teachings and unloving practices, I encourage 100% forgiveness–for your sake, not theirs.
-Stop carrying around the hurt, lay it at the cross, and let Stanton carry its burden alone.
+For those of you who have been sinned against by Stanton’s unbiblical teachings and unloving practices, I encourage 100% forgiveness.
+For your sake, not theirs.
+Don’t carry around the hurt.
+Lay it at the cross, and let Stanton carry its burden alone.
 They are destroying themselves.
 But Stanton also needs to own up to the mess they’ve created in so many families’ lives.